Last Modified: February 1, 2021

 American Financial Resources, Inc. (herein referred to as AFR) has been committed to your financial well-being and protecting the privacy and security of the information you share with us since our inception in 1997.

-This Privacy Disclosure Statement applies to your interaction with American Financial Resources, Inc or any of its wholly-owned subsidiaries or brands, including, but not limited to AFR Wholesale and eLEND, at any online or mobile site or application that we own and control (“Site”), unless a different online and/or mobile policy is posted at a particular site, or is made available to you and by its terms supplants this Policy.
+This Privacy Disclosure Statement applies to your interaction with American Financial Resources, Inc or any of its wholly-owned subsidiaries or brands, including, but not limited to AFR, AFR Wholesale, eLEND and ManufacturedHome.Loan.
+Including any online or mobile site or application that we own and/or control (“Site”), unless a different online and/or mobile policy is posted at a particular site, or is made available to you and by its terms supplants this Policy.

 Agreement To Policy